Communicate

 Share your progress and learnings with relevant functions internally

-Documenting and sharing your journey towards sustainable procurement by telling the story of your progress and sharing learnings with relevant internal functions is crucial.
-This is not simply about keeping everyone in the loop but about informing and enhancing future practice.
-Consider how to tailor best what you share to engage different parts of the business.
+Documenting and sharing your journey towards sustainable procurement is essential.
+By telling the story of your progress and sharing learnings with relevant internal functions, you not only keep everyone in the loop but also inform and enhance future practice.
+Consider how to best tailor what you share to engage different parts of the business.
 For instance, your finance team may be more interested in how much you save from procuring sustainably or the financial risks of not doing so.
 In contrast, your marketing team may be interested in product-level sustainability differentiators that address customer needs and demands.

 Report on sustainability performance

 Demands for credible, transparent sustainability reporting on supply chain sustainability performance continue to grow.
 Proactively reporting on supply chain sustainability is both a responsibility and a strategic move that facilitates benchmarking and encourages others to do the same.
-Consider how you could more openly share key value chain sustainability data that reveals progress against your goals to achieve this.
-To make your data meaningful and accessible, contemplate what metrics would be most relevant to share, remembering that these should align with your sustainability goals.
-In doing so, you contribute to a culture of accountability, openness, and collaboration in your sector.
+To enhance openness, consider how you could share more key value chain sustainability data that clarifies your progress against your goals.
+To ensure your disclosure is meaningful and accessible, consider what metrics would be most relevant to key stakeholders.
+By adopting a more transparent approach, you will contribute to a culture of accountability, openness, and collaboration in your sector.

 EXAMPLE: Linking procurement outcomes to the SDGs in The Netherlands

-The Province of Zeeland (The Netherlands) uses data linked to the sustainable development goals (SDGs) to assess the positive impact of its procurement.
-Zeeland partnered with the SP Platform¹ to show the impact of procurement projects, and the progress of the objectives is made visible to the public via a dashboard.
-As part of its Sustainable Procurement Plan 2021 – 2024², the province commits to each project to be transparent about the considerations and results.
+The Province of Zeeland uses data linked to the Sustainable Development Goals (SDGs) to assess the positive impact of its procurement.
+Zeeland partnered with the Sustainable Procurement Platform¹ to show the impact of procurement projects.
+Progress on the objectives is then made visible to the public via an online dashboard.
+As part of its Sustainable Procurement Plan 2021-2024,² the province commits to each procurement project being transparent about the considerations and results.

 EXAMPLE: Asics facility-level disclosures